ISLO Assessments

 Effective communication includes the ability to:

-Students will be able to use knowledge acquired from their experiences at this college to be ethically responsible, culturally proficient citizens, informed and involved in civic affairs locally,nationally, and globally.
+Students will be able to use knowledge acquired from their experiences at this college to be socially informed, culturally proficient, and ethically engaged in local, national and/or global affairs.

 .